n132/Libc-GOT-Hijacking/README.md

     FORTIFY:  Enabled
 ```

 I'll provide a demo later.
-A simple to get root is just to modify del/new got to `system` and `cin` the string `/bin/sh` (Kylebot told me people already found it even though they didn't show that publicly I just found that again).
+A simple way to get a shell is just to modify `del/new` got to `system` and `cin` the string `/bin/sh` (Kylebot told me people already found it even though they didn't show that publicly I just re-find this technique).
 But if GOT is what we want, aha, we can do libc-got-hijacking!

 ## glibc > 2.35 & glibc <=2.38